mitsuba-renderer/enoki/docs/benchmark.rst

 8 and 16 entries.
 It is likely that more involved functions (i.e. with a higher register pressure) will have a sharper performance drop after :math:`n=16` due to the relatively small number of registers on this platform.
-Enoki single-precision transcendentals only slightly faster than the standard C math library on this platform.
+Enoki single-precision transcendentals are only slightly faster than the standard C math library on this platform.
 The max. speedup relative to the standard C math library is **10.0x**.